 About the Spectrum Scholarship

 Spectrum Scholars share in the prestige and opportunities that become available when they are selected.
 Each scholar receives $5,000 from ALA to combat the rising cost of graduate education as well as $1,500 to attend the Spectrum Leadership Institute held during the ALA Annual Conference.
 In addition to financial support, recipients benefit from peer mentoring and a large alumni network.
 Critical for long-term impact, the program offers continuing education and professional development opportunities foundational to obtaining leadership positions within the profession.

 Spectrum Scholars receive a number of benefits in addition to their scholarship funds, these include:

-- Complementary one-yr. student membership to ALA (includes one-yr. subscription to American Libraries).
+- Complimentary one-year student membership to ALA (includes a one-year subscription to American Libraries).

-- Complementary memberships to ALA divisions and participating Round Tables and Affiliates during the scholarship year.
+- Complimentary memberships to ALA divisions and participating Round Tables and Affiliates during the scholarship year.

 - Formal and informal mentoring opportunities.

-- Matching scholarships from library schools and other regional library associations.
+- Opportunities for matching scholarships from participating library schools and other regional library associations.

 - Access to colleagues via an electronic discussion list, and various private and open online communities.

 - Posted information on job/internship/residency opportunities all over the country and in different types of libraries.

 - Networking with other Spectrum Scholars and library leaders.

 - Participation in a national library diversity initiative and the recognition merited by this distinction.